For any query please contact us at email@example.com

-The Central Bank consulted on the Supervision of NFCs under EMIR (CP90) and on 16 July 2015 the Central Bank published a Feedback Statement to this consultation.
-This Feedback Statement provides details on the Central Bank’s revised model of EMIR Supervision and is available at the following link:
+The Central Bank consulted on the supervision of NFCs under EMIR (CP90) and on 16 July 2015 the Central Bank published a Feedback Statement to this consultation.
+The Feedback Statement provides details on the Central Bank’s revised model of EMIR supervision.

 The Central Bank’s supervisory approach may be subject to change in light of resource constraints, systems development and operational priorities.

 8. Is there a Central Bank approved or preferred TR?

 No. All ESMA registered TRs are equally acceptable in discharging reporting obligations.
 The requirement is for trades to be reported to a TR; therefore, a single entity could report different trades to different TRs.
 The important thing is that all trades are reported, not that they are reported to the same TR.
 The list of registered TRs is available on ESMA’s website.